Testicular torsion: Intermittent testicular torsion

-Extravaginal testicular torsion
+Extravagina testicular torsion

 Torsion occurring outside of the tunica vaginalis, when the testis and gubernaculum can rotate freely, is termed an extravaginal testicular torsion.
 This type occurs exclusively in newborns, however, newborns can be affected by other testicular torsion variants as well.
 Neonates experiencing such a torsion typically present with painless scrotal swelling, discoloration, and a firm, painless mass in the scrotum.
 Such testes are usually necrotic from birth and must be removed surgically.
 The exact cause of or specific risk factors for extravaginal torsion in this population remains unclear.

 Intravaginal testicular torsion

 Intravaginal testicular torsion occurs when the testicle rotates on the spermatic cord within the tunica vaginalis.
-This variant more commonly occurs in older children and adults.
-The "bell-clapper deformity," in which there is inappropriately high attachment of the tunica vaginalis over the spermatic cord and failure of the normal posterior attachment of the testicle to the inner scrotum, which allows the testicle to move freely within the tunica vaginalis and predisposes to intravaginal testicular torsion.
+This variant occurs more commonly in older children and adults.
+The "bell-clapper deformity," in which there is inappropriately high attachment of the tunica vaginalis over the spermatic cord and failure of the normal posterior attachment of the testicle to the inner scrotum, allows the testicle to move freely within the tunica vaginalis and predisposes to intravaginal testicular torsion.